mia-platform/documentation/docs/fast_data/architecture.md

 1. The CDC emits an event stating that some data in the SoR has changed;
 2. The RTU performs the normalization of the messages received by the CDC to select the ones of interest and make them adhere to a standard of interest, and then stores the Projections on MongoDB;
    1. The RTU emits a `Projection Update` event, if it is configured to do so;
-3. The RTU or the SVT (depending on which one you chose for your architecture) compute and emit a `Projection Change` event, saving it either on Kafka or on MongoDB
+3. The RTU or the SVTG (depending on which one you chose for your architecture) compute and emit a `Projection Change` or `sv-trigger` event, saving it either on MongoDB or Kafka
-4. The SVC reads the `Projection Change` message, either polling MongoDB or reacting to the Kafka message.
+4. The SVC reads the `Projection Change` or `sv-trigger` message, either polling MongoDB or reacting to the Kafka message.
 Then, it aggregates the Single View using the new data, and stores it to MongoDB;
    1. The SVC emits a `Single View Event` and/or a `Single View Before After` event, if it is configured to do so.

 ![Fast data architecture](img/fastdata-architecture-new.png)